chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * Standard delivery platforms and languages prefer camelCase ( PHP, JavaScript ).
 * Camel case can be typed without use of a special character.

-Neither is mandatory or recomended for any functional advantage.
-If there is no reason to do otherwise camel case is prefered.
+Neither is mandatory or recommended for any functional advantage.
+If there is no reason to do otherwise camel case is preferred.

-`TODO: This felt more rediculous the longer I typed, I prefer snake_case for readablility`
+`TODO: This felt more ridiculous the longer I typed, I prefer snake_case for readability`

 ### Responses